yuh-zha/AlignScore/README.md

 ```
 `model`: the backbone model of the metric.
 Now, we only provide the metric trained on RoBERTa

-`batch_size`: the batch size of inference.
-Larger batch size may accelerate the
+`batch_size`: the batch size of the inference

+`device`: which device to run the metric

+`ckpt_path`: the path to the checkpoint

+`evaluation_mode`: choose from `'nli_sp', 'nli', 'bin_sp', 'bin'`. `nli` and `bin` refer to the 3-way and binary classficiation head, respectively. `sp` refers to the chunk-sentence splitting, which is the default setting of AlignScore

 ## Checkpoints